Frijol/climate-change/GLOSSARY.md

 ## declining block rates
 The more you buy, the cheaper the price per unit

+## direct emissions
+Emissions caused by e.g. the manufacturing and transport of an item

 ## DoE
 Department of Energy (U.S.A.)